rpasta42/linux-csgo-external/README.md

 linux-csgo-external
 ===================

-Linux x86 cheat for x86 and x64 linux systems
+Linux cheat for x64 linux systems

 Compiled and tested on:
 - Xubuntu